 The helmet works by applying gentle, constant pressure to redirect your baby’s skull growth.
 It’s best to begin using a plagiocephaly helmet as early as possible, usually when your child is 4 to 5 months old.

-Mary Free Bed Orthotics & Prosthetics is one of the nation’s leading providers of Orthomerica cranial remolding orthoses.
+Mary Free Bed Orthotics & Prosthetics + Bionics is one of the nation’s leading providers of Orthomerica cranial remolding orthoses.
 We use a STARscanner to scan your baby’s head.
 This painless process takes less than two seconds and ensures a custom fit for your baby’s helmet.
 It also eliminates the need to cast a child’s head.
 We were the 7th facility in the country to install this system and have installed a second scanner in our Holland office.

 Your baby’s orthotist will use the digital scanning technology to measure your baby’s head shape and create a custom helmet.
 The goal is to achieve maximum possible symmetry over a 3 to 5 month period.
 Our system is FDA approved and is minimally intrusive for your child.
 We use computer scans to digitally measure and compare pre- and post-treatment results.

 Scoliosis, a lateral curvature of the spine, affects millions of Americans.
 This potentially debilitating condition usually appears during adolescence, typically when a child is anywhere from 9 to 14 years old.
 A scoliosis brace can be beneficial if the curve progresses to 25-45 degrees.

 Your physician will use a number of factors to determine how and when bracing would be beneficial to prevent further progression of the spinal curve.
 This will be based on the effect of the curve on your back pain, breathing and any disfigurement.
 A Mary Free Bed orthotist will provide comprehensive scoliosis services if your doctor prescribes a brace.

 Scoliosis orthoses include: